AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

     \label{eq:chain-coin-weight2}
 \end{align}

-What does \autoref{eq:chain-coin-weight} imply if L and R are the only two chains in a context like \autoref{sec:conversion-single-root-token}?
+What does \autoref{eq:chain-coin-weight} imply if \cL and \cR are the only two chains in a context like \autoref{sec:conversion-single-root-token}?
 Notice that, in this case, $L_t + R_t = G_t$, the network-wide currency supply.
-One implication is that weight (measured in coins) effectively counts \emph{how much of the full network} is contributing to Chain L's security -- represented via the coins that were minted in those contributing blocks.
+One implication is that weight (measured in coins) effectively counts \emph{how much of the full network} is contributing to Chain \cL's security -- represented via the coins that were minted in those contributing blocks.
 It's easier to see in \autoref{eq:chain-coin-weight2} as the sum collapses to $\nicefrac{I}{L_f}$.

 If the all chains in the network are functioning well, we should expect that summing a chain's weight in coins \emph{over the full history of the chain} should be close to the sum of all coins minted through block rewards.